What is Cognitive Security?

 How Cognitive Security and Narrative Intelligence Work Together

-Cognitive Security (COGSEC) and Narrative Intelligence are integral to combating misinformation and disinformation in modern cybersecurity.
+Cognitive Security (COGSEC) and Narrative Intelligence are integral to combating narrative attacks in modern cybersecurity.
 COGSEC utilizes artificial intelligence (AI) and machine learning (ML) to emulate human cognitive processes, enhancing the ability to detect, identify, and respond to cyber threats.
 It aims to rationalize decision-making in adversarial contexts, countering emotional manipulations and protecting societal structures.

 Narrative Intelligence complements this by analyzing the stories and information circulating in society.
 It identifies the key narratives, their origins, how they spread, and their impact on communities.
 This analysis helps in understanding and mitigating narrative-driven threats that exploit misinformation.